eduguy/CPSC-210-Personal-Project/README.md

 ## Project Proposal

 The goal of this application is to provide an interface for a user to track climbs in the rock climbing gym and add/remove climbs as they are set or removed.
+The grading scale used in this program is made for *The Hive Climbing*.
  Eventually, this functionality will be extended into an interactive map of the rock climbing gym that can be be used to display all boulders in the gym.
 Additionally, it will be able to allow the user